RELATED INFORMATION AND GUIDANCE

 - Support professionals and communities across Blackpool to identify and mitigate the risk of exploitation to young people;

 The police and criminal justice agencies lead on the identification and prosecution of perpetrators.
 All practitioners, however, have a role in gathering, recording and sharing information with the police and other agencies, as appropriate and in agreement with them.

-Staff and foster carers should bear in mind that sexual exploitation often does not occur in isolation and has links to other crime types, including:
+Staff should bear in mind that sexual and criminal exploitation often does not occur in isolation and has links to other crime types, including:

 - Child trafficking (into, out of and within the UK);